0xsequence/trails-contracts/README.md

 The Trails contracts are flexible in what they allow a configuration to represent.
 Misuse can cause an Intent to be exploitable.

-`RequireUtils`, `HydrateProxy` and `MalleableSapient` are tools to help create functionally complete and secure Intent configurations.
+`RequireUtils`, `HydrateProxy`, `MalleableSapient`, and `FixedImageSapient` are tools to help create functionally complete and secure Intent configurations.
 The actual creation of the configuration must be done with care and is out of scope of this repository.

 ### Token Handling